Boeing sees 787 airborne in weeks with fortified battery

 Investors expect little impact on operations as the carriers use other aircraft to limit cancellations, with Boeing also likely seen compensating the carriers for losses.

-The stock gain was in line with an 18 percent rise in the broader market.
-Boeing’s stock has advanced 11 percent.
+The stock gain was in line with an 18 percent rise in the broader market .N225.
+Boeing's stock has advanced 11 percent.

 Additional reporting by James Topham, Dominic Lau and Yoko Kubota; Editing by Chris Gallagher and Ryan Woo